Connect with others who understand.

 4. Is PNH an Autoimmune Disease?

-Yes, PNH is an autoimmune disease.
-This means the immune system mistakenly attacks and destroys the abnormal blood-forming cells.
-PNH affects your:
+PNH is a blood disorder that has an autoimmune component.
+In PNH, the immune system mistakenly attacks and destroys platelets and red blood cells.
+PNH affects:

-• White blood cells (WBCs) that protect you from infections
+• White blood cells that protect the body from infections

 5. Is PNH Hereditary?

-The PIGA gene provides instructions for making anchor proteins.
-These proteins help attach or “anchor” protective proteins to your cells’ membranes.
-These protective proteins shield blood-forming cells from being destroyed by the immune system.
+The PIGA gene provides instructions for making anchor proteins, which help attach (anchor) protective proteins to cells’ membranes.
+These protective proteins shield blood-forming cells from the immune system.

-PNH cells that lack these anchor proteins are destroyed before they can fully form healthy blood cells.
+PNH cells that lack anchor proteins are destroyed before they can fully form healthy blood cells.
 This leads to a condition known as hemolytic anemia.
-Studies also show that PNH may involve abnormal WEBs that attack healthy blood-forming cells, which can lead to low blood cell levels.
+Studies show that PNH may also involve abnormal white blood cells that attack healthy blood-forming cells, which may lead to low blood cell levels.

 Can You Pass PNH to Your Children?

-The mutations causing PNH are acquired over time and occur only in your blood-forming cells.
-Hereditary diseases are passed down through mutations in sperm or egg cells.
-Because the mutations in PNH are not present in these reproductive cells, PNH is not passed from parents to children.
-Most people with PNH have no family history of this blood disorder.
+The mutations causing PNH are acquired over time and happen only in blood-forming cells.
+Hereditary diseases are passed down when the mutations are found in sperm or egg cells.
+This means that PNH isn’t passed from parents to children.
+Most people who have PNH have no family history of this blood disorder.

 6. Is PNH Fatal?

 It’s possible to die of PNH if it’s left untreated.
-However, new treatments help people with this condition live longer than ever.
+Before modern treatments, many people with PNH were at risk of dying from blood clots.
+Today, new treatments have lowered this risk and helped people live longer than ever.
+Controlling PNH symptoms also helps prevent life-threatening blood clots and infections.
 This is why it’s important to talk with your doctor and stick to your treatment plan.
-Around 40 percent of people with PNH die from developing blood clots.
-Controlling PNH symptoms also helps prevent life-threatening blood clots and infections.

 How Long Can You Live With PNH?

-Older research showed that people with PNH lived an average of 15 to 20 years.
-However, newer studies have found that life expectancy continues to climb.
-Health experts believe that PNH treatments will soon help people live average lifespans.
+Older research showed that people with PNH lived an average of 15 to 20 years, but newer studies have found that life expectancy continues to climb.
+Researchers believe that PNH treatments will soon help people live average lifespans.

 Health experts recommend that people with PNH get regular vaccinations.
 This is because certain PNH treatments weaken your immune system.
-For instance, complement inhibitors such as ravulizumab, eculizumab, and pegcetacoplan come with warnings for life-threatening bacterial infections.
+For instance, complement inhibitors such as ravulizumab and eculizumab come with warnings for life-threatening bacterial infections.

 Some complement inhibitors require vaccinations before you can receive your first dose.
-The prescribing instructions for iptacoplan note you need to complete certain vaccinations first.
+The prescribing instructions for iptacopan note that you need to complete certain vaccinations first.
 If you haven’t been vaccinated, you may need to take antibiotics to avoid infections.

 Which Vaccines Are Recommended for People With PNH?